Jonathan Lipps, one of the key contributors to the Appium project, has seen a host of mistakes testers are making when it comes to Appium automation.

 As you can imagine, he noticed clear patterns of common mistakes that customers repeatedly make.

-The following are the top 8 Appium blunders that folks make when creating mobile test automation frameworks.
+- The top 8 Appium blunders that folks make when creating mobile test automation frameworks

 What is Appium